dbrattli/Fable.Reaction/docs/asyncrx/operators.rst

 .. val:: mapi
     :type: mapper:('a*int -> 'b) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Returns an observable sequence whose elements are the result of invoking the mapper function and incorporating the element's index on each element of the source.

 .. val:: mapAsync
     :type: ('a -> Async<'b>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Returns an observable sequence whose elements are the result of invoking the async mapper function on each element of the source.

 .. val:: mapiAsync
     :type: ('a*int -> Async<'b>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Returns an observable sequence whose elements are the result of invoking the async mapper function by incorporating the element's index on each element of the source.

 .. val:: flatMap
     :type: ('a -> IAsyncObservable<'b>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Projects each element of an observable sequence into an observable sequence and merges the resulting observable sequences back into one observable sequence.

 .. val:: flatMapi
     :type: ('a*int -> IAsyncObservable<'b>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Projects each element of an observable sequence into an observable sequence by incorporating the element's index on each element of the source.
+Merges the resulting observable sequences back into one observable sequence.

 .. val:: flatMapAsync
     :type: ('a -> Async\<IAsyncObservable\<'b\>\>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Asynchronously projects each element of an observable sequence into an observable sequence and merges the resulting observable sequences back into one observable sequence.

 .. val:: flatMapiAsync
     :type: ('a*int -> Async<IAsyncObservable\<'b\>\>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Asynchronously projects each element of an observable sequence into an observable sequence by incorporating the element's index on each element of the source.
+Merges the resulting observable sequences back into one observable sequence.

 .. val:: flatMapLatest
     :type: ('a -> IAsyncObservable<'b>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Transforms the items emitted by an source sequence into observable streams, and mirror those items emitted by the most-recently transformed observable sequence.

 .. val:: flatMapLatestAsync
     :type: ('a -> Async<IAsyncObservable\<'b\>\>) -> IAsyncObservable<'a> -> IAsyncObservable<'b>

+    Asynchronosly transforms the items emitted by an source sequence into observable streams, and mirror those items emitted by the most-recently transformed observable sequence.

 .. val:: catch
     :type: (exn -> IAsyncObservable<'a>) -> IAsyncObservable<'a> -> IAsyncObservable<'a>

+    Returns an observable sequence containing the first sequence's elements, followed by the elements of the handler sequence in case an exception occurred.

 Filtering
 =========